Vegan, gluten-free stuffed sweet potatoes with a flavorful coconut-based curry made with broccoli, red bell pepper, baby corn, and water chestnuts.

 - Liquid aminos: I wanted to keep this recipe gluten-free, so I went with liquid aminos, but soy sauce or tamari (also gluten-free) would work.

 - Curry powder: Enough said (this is a curry dish after all).

 - Sambal Oelek: I like my food spicy so for me, the Sambal Oelek is a must, however, if spicy isn’t your jam leave it out.
 The recipe calls for two tablespoons, but I always add more.

 - Broccoli: One small head should be about right.

 - Baby corn: Make sure you don’t get the pickled stuff.

 - Lime juice: Gotta have that acid!
 Really makes the flavors pop.

 - Cilantro: I highly recommend garnishing with some fresh cilantro.
 It’s the perfect accompaniment to balance out the richness of this dish.

-How do you make stuffed sweet potatoes w/ vegetable coconut curry? (+tips)
+How to make stuffed sweet potatoes w/ vegetable coconut curry (+tips)

 Begin by preheating your oven to 400 degrees.
 Wash and scrub all the dirt off the sweet potatoes.
 Dry them and then place them on a parchment paper or tin foil-lined baking sheet.
 Poke a knife or fork into each potato six to seven times.
 Rub them in coconut oil or your choice of oil and sprinkle with salt.
 Bake until tender, about 45-60 minutes.
 You can check the tenderness of the potatoes by poking them with a fork.
 It should slide through to the center with no resistance.
 Once the potatoes are done, remove them from the oven and allow them to rest for five minutes.